zzhheloise/Time-aware-LM/README.md

 The goal of this project is to test if injecting LoRAs into T5 models could mitigate 'catastrophic forgetting' problem and/or make LMs perform better on predicting future utterances.

+We aim to answer two questions:

+(1) Can parallel LoRAs mitigate "catastrophic forgetting" problem?
+This is, can T5 model with parallel LoRAs forget past knowledge more slowly during being fine-tuned on new corpora, compared with that without parallel LoRAs?

+(2) How to design LoRA-future to tame the model to predict future utterance with higher accuracy (lower perplexity)?
+Moreover, can LoRA-future help T5 model perform better on future closed-book questions?

 ## Experiment

 ### LoRA setup